obss/trapper/README.md

    that is suitable for your needs and does the same pre-processing.
-If you could not find one, you may need to write your own `Pipeline` by extending `transformers.Pipeline` or one of its subclasses and add it to `transformers. pipelines.SUPPORTED_TASKS` map.
+If you could not find one, you may need to write your own `Pipeline` by extending `transformers.Pipeline` or one of its subclasses and add it to `transformers.pipelines.SUPPORTED_TASKS` map.
 To enable instantiation of the pipelines from the checkpoint folders, we provide a factory, `create_pipeline_from_checkpoint` function.
 It accepts a checkpoint directory of a completed experiment, the path to the config file (already saved in that